 BNG Bank is considered one of the world's most creditworthy banks.
 On 24 November 2015, Standard & Poor's upgraded BNG Bank's rating from "AA+" to "AAA" (stable outlook).
+On 5 December 2016, Standard & Poor's affirmed such AAA rating and stable outlook.
 At the end of 2013, Standard & Poor's had lowered its rating for the State of the Netherlands, and by extension, that of BNG Bank from "AAA" to "AA+".
 This rating action had no noticeable effect on BNG Bank's cost of raising funding.
 Due to BNG Bank's public-sector role, Standard & Poor's considers BNG Bank a government-related entity with an "almost certain" likelihood of extraordinary government support and accordingly links BNG Bank's rating to that of the State of the Netherlands.
+Standard & Poor's opinion of an "almost certain" likelihood of government support for BNG Bank reflects its view that BNG Bank plays a "critical role" for the